rohillashubham951-alt/IRCTC-Redesign-CaseStudy/README.md

 If the new design leads to faster bookings, fewer errors, and happier users, it proves my redesign is successful.

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/eb3b9b22-2356-45b2-9c4f-e431eb6d3534" />

+## Future Scope

+- Conduct live usability testing with participants
+- Iterate design for improved accessibility and multilingual support
+- Prepare interactive high-fidelity prototype for developer handoff

+## Tools Used

+- Figma (for wireframes and prototypes)
+- Canva (for any charts or visuals)
+- Markdown & GitHub (for documentation and project showcase)